samwong21/Finding-Exoplanets-in-Deep-Space/README.md

 13) Now insert the predictions your models made about the test data into the test data dataframe using **exoTest.insert(1, "Exoplanet Prediction by Tree", exo_best.fit_tree().predict(X1))** **exoTest.insert(2, "Exoplanet Prediction by Knn", exo_best.fit_knn().predict(X1))**
 13) Now return the test data dataframe to view the predictions.
+A 1 in either of the prediction columns means an exostar is unconfirmed, while a 2 is a confirmation of an exostar.

 ![exoDF](https://user-images.githubusercontent.com/97067377/158475988-40ada8d3-8208-45ea-8e0e-b6ca7a983476.jpg)